Preimplantation Genetics/Embryo Screening

 - Embryo Transfer: After 5-6 days in culture, the fertilized eggs are placed into the womb or vitrified (frozen) for later transfer.

 Screening for Genetic Defects

 Atlantic Reproductive Medicine Specialists offers preimplantation genetic testing to screen for aneuploidy (mistakes in cell division that are not compatible with life) or known genetic diseases that are present in a family.
 This testing increases the probability of having a successful pregnancy and a healthy baby.

 How Our Lab Screens for Genetic Defects in Embryos

 Embryo screening and preimplantation genetics refer to genetic tests that allow the identification of possible genetic defects in embryos.
 Once an embryo has progressed to a blastocyst, a small number of cells can be safely removed from the trophectoderm (the part of the embryo that is the precursor to the placenta).
 These cells are sent to our affiliated genetic testing laboratories for analysis while the embryos continue to be cared for here in Atlantic’s laboratory.

 The cells from the embryo biopsy are then tested to identify if the embryo is euploid (normal number of chromosomes of 46 with 23 obtained from each parent) or aneuploid (abnormal number of chromosomes).
-If other heritable conditions are suspected (such as cystic fibrosis or sickle cell disease) in cases where both parents are carriers of these diseases, additional testing can be planned to identify the embryos that will be free from these tested conditions.
+If other heritable conditions are suspected (such as cystic fibrosis or sickle cell disease) in cases where both parents are carriers of these diseases, additional testing can be planned to identify the embryos free from these tested conditions.